orchitech/gfm-escape/README.md

 Defaults to `false`, i.e. table pipes are not escaped.
 If enabled, rendering of table delimiter rows is suppressed by escaping its pipes and all pipes are escaped when in table context.

+#### Escaping options: `linkTitle`

+Suboptions:
+- `delimiters`: array of allowed delimiter to be chosen from or a single delimiter.
+  Delimiters are `"`, `'` and `()`.
+When more delimiters are allowed, GfmEscape picks the least interferring one.
+The picked delimiter is returned in metadata, as shown in the example above.
+- `alwaysEscapeDelimiters`: array of delimiters that are always escaped.

 ## GFM escaping details